luiscruz/course_sustainableSE/2026/p1_measuring_software/g17_podcast_playback.md

 Automation ensures reproducibility, consistent timing, and identical interaction patterns across all configurations.

-### 2.8 Controlled Variables

-The following factors were held constant across all trials:

-* Screen resolution
-* Playback content (same podcast episode)
-* System volume and speaker
-* Network connection
-* Background applications
-* Measurement duration
-* Sampling interval
-* Hardware configuration

-### 2.9 Repetition Strategy and Variance Reduction
+### 2.8 Repetition Strategy and Variance Reduction

 Each configuration was repeated 30 times to reduce measurement variation caused by: